AlloyCI/alloy-runner/docs/install/autoscaling.md

 1. Stop the Runner:

     ```bash
-    killall -SIGQUIT gitlab-runner
+    killall -SIGQUIT alloy-runner
     ```

 1. Wait until the Runner exits.
-You can check its status with: `gitlab-runner status` or await a graceful shutdown for up to 30 minutes with:
+You can check its status with: `alloy-runner status` or await a graceful shutdown for up to 30 minutes with:

     ```bash
     for i in `seq 1 180`; do # 1800 seconds = 30 minutes
-        gitlab-runner status || break
+        alloy-runner status || break
         sleep 10
     done
     ```